 This course provides a comprehensive overview of the field of health psychology.
-It is a useful course for those planning to enter the healthcare field.
-The focus will be on adults, however, some pediatric issues will also be covered.
+It is an extremely useful course for those planning to enter the healthcare field.
+The focus will be on adults, however, pediatric issues will also be covered.
 This course will examine the history of health psychology, mind-body connections, the effects of stress and behavioral factors in illness.
-More specifically, this course will examine psychosocial factors related to adherence, coronary heart disease, hypertension, cancer, psychoneuroimmunology, chronic pain, obesity, and smoking cessation.
+More specifically, this course will examine coronary heart disease, hypertension, cancer, psychoneuroimmunology, chronic pain, obesity and smoking cessation.
+General issues such as compliance with medical regimens and psychological disorders that may affect proper compliance with medical regimens will also be covered.
 PREREQUISITE: PSY1501